HOW TO WORK YOUR CHEST AT HOME

 - Some people think that bodyweight chest exercises aren’t as effective as barbell and dumbbell chest exercises, but that doesn’t have to be the case.

-- To be able to translate chest exercises with weights over to bodyweight alternatives it’s important to understand the orientation of chest fibers in the upper, middle and lower chest, as well as how arm position relative to the chest helps us hit them.
+- To be able to translate chest exercises with weights over to bodyweight variations it’s important to understand the orientation of chest fibers in the upper, middle and lower chest, as well as how arm position relative to the chest helps us hit them.

 - We can best hit the upper chest with exercises that put the arms at a 120 degree angle to the chest.
 The Decline Pushup performed upside down with feet against the wall is the best bodyweight exercise to accomplish this.